Join the Fabulous Philadelphians and say farewell to 2017 in the city’s best New Year’s Eve celebration!

-Violinist Marc Rovetti came to The Philadelphia Orchestra during the summer of 2007, after having been a member of the New World Symphony and the International Contemporary Ensemble (ICE).
+Violinist Marc Rovetti came to The Philadelphia Orchestra in 2007 and was named assistant concertmaster beginning with the 2009-10 season.
+Previously he was a member of the New World Symphony and the International Contemporary Ensemble (ICE).
 He was formerly a member of the award-winning Rothko String Quartet and the Mark Morris Dance Group Ensemble.

-Born and raised in Hartford, CT, Mr. Rovetti made his solo debut with the Atlanta Symphony in 2005.
-He holds both a Bachelors and a Masters of music from the Juilliard School and an advanced certificate from New York University (NYU), where his teachers were Ronald Copes and Pamela Frank, respectively.
+Born and raised in Hartford, Connecticut, Mr. Rovetti made his solo debut with the Atlanta Symphony in 2005.
+He holds both Bachelor and Master of Music degrees from the Juilliard School and an Advanced Certificate from New York University, where his teachers were Ronald Copes and Pamela Frank, respectively.
 During his time at NYU he also served as adjunct violin faculty.